This article provides details about the state-wise EV subsidies In India, the Electric Mobility Promotion Scheme, its aims, objectives, etc.

 Electric vehicles have larger batteries and are eligible for significant government incentives such as the Electric Vehicle Incentive.
 Government EV programs also offer state-wise EV subsidies In India for electric cars and sports utility vehicles (SUVs).

 However, the total number of vehicles covered by these programs is significantly reduced.
 Most states limit the total number of electric vehicles eligible for state-wise EV subsidies In India to 10,000.
-Apart from the national FAME II program, each state has its own e-mobility strategy and subsidy requirements for electric vehicles.
+Apart from the national FAME II program, each state has its own e-mobility strategy and requirements for the state-wise EV subsidies In India.

 b) Government Incentive Subsidy for Electric Vehicles for Two-Wheelers